mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 ~~~~~~~~~~~
 The acronymn CRUD is often used as a mnemonic in books and online tutorials
 teaching database concepts.
 CRUD stands for Create-Read-Update-Delete.
-It is usful because it summarizes the four main things any database system
+It is a useful mnemonic because it summarizes the four main things any database system
 must accomplish cleanly.
 This section is organized into subsections on
 each of the topics defined by CRUD.
 At the end of this section we
 summarize some common options in CRUD operations.

 The most common database operations are defined as methods in a class
 we give the obvious name Database.
 Most MsPASS jobs need to the have following
-incantation a the top of the python job script:
+incantation at the top of the python job script:

 .. code-block:: python